 Finally, when the chemotherapy ended, the side effects began to subside.
 The worst part about this whole chemotherapy regime was a particular procedure I had to undergo.
 Doctors had to break off a piece of bone from my back and test it to see if there were any more cancer cells left in my body.
 That was the most excruciating pain I ever endured and unfortunately, it had to be done several times.

-During this entire ordeal, many things changed in my life.
+Many things changed in my life

 I began to have a greater appreciation of things and people.
 Gratitude for all that I had was what I was feeling.
 I was blessed with total peace in the hospital ward especially at nights for I believed that Jesus was with me.
 Never for one moment did I doubt His presence.
 Church gave me constant support through prayer.